radiantlogic-v8/documentation-new/documentation/cfs/amazonsso.md

     ![](media/2-choose-identity-source.png)

--   In the CFS configuration settings for the application, under the _General_ tab, click the link **Metadata File**, and save the content in a text file on your computer.
+-   In the CFS configuration settings for the application, under the _General_ tab, click **Metadata File**, and save the content in a text file on your computer.

 -   Back on the AWS SSO console, under the _Service provider metadata_ section, click the **Show individual metadata values**, and copy the appropriate values into the _parameters_ section of the CFS application configuration page.
 Note that the AWS SSO Sign-in URL is not needed in the parameters section.